Past members

 Parallel to this Marcia founded the ensemble Trobar e Cantar, which has a large repertoire of newly rediscovered music from the mediaeval and Renaissance eras.
 The ensemble recorded three CDs, the last of which, de:fine amour (Paschen Records) was nominated for an International Classical Music Award.
 Her operatic work includes creations of Dirk Schattner (Sein Engel), Sascha Lino Lemke (Himmelsmüll), Ernst Bechert (Der Schmutz), and Michael Maierhof (Sodom und Gomorrah).
 Her voice (English/German) is also featured in experimental films and radio plays.
 Marcia holds seminars and workshops for the Chartered Institute of Linguistics, London, the Hochschule für Musik und Theater Hamburg, and the Institut für Musik at the Fachhochschule Osnabrück.

-Percussion: Chad Charles Popple (D)
+Percussion: Chad Charles Popple (DE)

 Chad Charles Popple, born in Milwaukee, Wisconsin, began drumming at age 5, vibraphone at age 16 and North Indian Tabla at age 20.
 Chad relocated to Hamburg in 1998 following a European tour with his band Colossamite.
 He is also member of the bands Gorge Trio, Hosho and Powerdove, among others.
 His Solo percussion record A Popple People was released on Joyful Noise Recordings in 2018.
 He has earned the title Miruthanga Kalajothy from the University of Jaffna, Sri Lanka with a diploma in mridangam.